Buying And Selling A Home At The Same Time Mortgage Guidelines

 - USDA will cap debt to income ratio requirements at 41% DTI

-Once you figured out if you would qualify and meet the debt to income ratio requirements, you need to figure out if you meet the owner occupied primary residence requirement.
+Once borrowers qualify and meet the debt to income ratio requirements, need to figure out if you meet the owner occupied primary residence requirement.

-Do You Meet The Primary Residence Requirement When Buying And Selling A Home At The Same Time?
+Primary Residence Requirement When Buying And Selling A Home At The Same Time

-- If you are buying the second home and the second home is 30% or larger of the exiting home, that would make sense.
-A letter of explanation will be required and a growing family will be a great letter of explanation.
+- If you are buying the second home and the second home is 30% or larger of the exiting home, that would make sense

 - Other reasons can be exiting a condominium or town home and purchasing a single family home

-Buying And Selling A Home At The Same Time: Renting The Exiting Home
+Renting Exiting Home When Buying And Selling A Home At The Same Time

 Borrowers who have higher debt to income ratios and cannot qualify for a mortgage buying and selling a home at the same time may have another option if they currently have equity in their home or can pay down their current mortgage balance to have 75% LTV.
 Here how this mortgage guidelines works:

-If you have any questions on other creative ways of qualifying for a mortgage when you are buying and selling a home at the same time, please contact Gustan Cho at 262-716-8151 or email us at email@example.com .
+Borrowers with any questions on other creative ways of qualifying for a mortgage when buying and selling a home at the same time, please contact Gustan Cho Associates at 262-716-8151 or text us for faster response.
+Or email us at email@example.com .